443eb9/bevy_entitiles/README.md

 This repo is under maintenance as long as this message exists!!

-It's **NOT** recommended to use the code in `dev` branch!
-There're full of incomplete code and even errors!
+It's **NOT** recommended to use the code in the `dev` branch!
+There's full of incomplete code and even errors in it!
 But the `master` branch would be ok if you can't wait to try out new features.

 This crate is largely inspired from [`bevy_ecs_tilemap`](https://github.com/StarArawn/bevy_ecs_tilemap)(Rendering) and [`bevy_ecs_ldtk`](https://github.com/Trouv/bevy_ecs_ldtk)(LDtk entity spawning)